-Versioning is the method used to manage the creation and management of multiple releases of process definitions.
-As they are developed, improved, upgraded or customized users can save versions to capture versions at particular points in time.
+Versioning is method used to manage the creation and management of multiple releases of process definitions.
+As they are developed, improved, upgraded, or customized, users can save versions to capture them at particular points in time.

-There are two versions levels, minor and major versions.
+There are two version levels, minor and major.
 A minor version of the process definition is captured every time you save the document.
-Only an owner or contributor can update to the major version.
+Only an owner or contributor can update to a major version.
 This would be used typically when a milestone has been reached and the process definition is being sent for review.
-More details on versioning are included in Process definition sign-off on page 33.
+More details on versioning are included in Process definition sign-off on page 29.